jeanpaulsio/notes/general/domain_driven_design/chapter_01.md

 * Domain experts are usually not aware of how complex their mental processes are.
 They fill in knowledge with what they consider to be common sense. __Software can't do this__
 * It is with knowledge crunching in close collaboration with software experts that the rules are clarified, fleshed out, and reconciled
+* With this kind of collaboration, you can design better software.
+The example that was given talks about implementing a *Strategy* pattern in the context of overbooking cargo shipments